IgKh/katvan/README.md

 #### AppImage

-A pre-built AppImage for the `x86_64` architecture is available from the project [releases page](https://github.com/IgKh/katvan/releases).
-This is a single executable file containing everything needed to run Katvan and start working with Typst on most contemporary Linux distributions.
+Pre-built AppImage packages for the `x86_64` and `aarch64` architectures are available from the project [releases page](https://github.com/IgKh/katvan/releases).
+An AppImage is a single executable file containing everything needed to run Katvan and start working with Typst on most contemporary Linux distributions.
 Note that it contains the spell checker library, but not any dictionaries; install any required hunspell dictionaries system-wide from your distribution's repositories.

 #### Flatpak